cloud-custodian/cloud-custodian/docs/source/quickstart/index.rst

 Install Cloud Custodian
 -----------------------

-Cloud Custodian is a Python application and supports Python 2 and 3 on Linux and Windows.
+Cloud Custodian is a Python application and supports Python 3 on Linux, MacOS and Windows.

 We recommend using Python 3.6 or higher.